Christ the King: Feast of Christ the King

 The Solemnity of Our Lord Jesus Christ, King of the Universe was instituted by Pius in 1925.
 The General Roman Calendar of 1969 moved its observance in the Roman Rite to the last Sunday of Ordinary Time, the final Sunday of the liturgical year.
 Most Anglicans, Lutherans and some Protestants celebrate it on the same day.
 However, Catholics who observe the pre-Vatican II General Roman Calendar of 1960, and members of the Anglican Catholic Church celebrate it instead on the last Sunday of October, the Sunday before All Saints' Day, the day assigned in 1925.

 Oklahoma

-In April 2025, the Oklahoma Legislature voted to proclaim Christ the King and recognize "the enduring influence of Christian faith in the lives of its people".
+In April 2025, the Oklahoma Legislature voted to proclaim Christ is King and recognize "the enduring influence of Christian faith in the lives of its people".